-My research interests are logic, formal methods and concurrency theory.
+My research interests are concurrent systems and formal methods.

 I'm also member of the AVISPA research group.